DSprtn/GTFO_VR_Plugin/README.md

 	The watch can be toggled between inventory and objectives with the ToggleWatchMode action.

+	The watch UI is as follows - The top 5 bars represent the inventory slots with ammo in them.
+On the bottom left there are 2 bars (later might be 3) representing health, infection and possibly air.
+The big block divides itself up based on the amount of bullets in your currently held weapon.
+Each block is one bullet.

 	Remember to bind openmenu and openmap too!
 They work in-game correctly as you'd expect.

 	Menu and map UI is controlled by the 'movement', 'crouch' (for re-orienting), 'fire' and 'interact' actions.